SlobodanNinkov/SlobodanNinkov/_posts/2025-12-07-evolution-of-itsystem.md

 - Excel will become a system if governance is missing
 - Identity and access management is a **data problem**, not just an IT problem

+Between 2005 and 2012, we solved these problems incrementally, often under live operational pressure, with millions of users and no realistic option to “pause the system.”

+Today, much of this functionality can be implemented with modern BI and data platforms.
+What hasn’t changed are the underlying trade-offs: **freshness vs stability, access vs control, flexibility vs trust**.

+Those remain architectural and organizational problems, not tooling problems.